 “I get bad anxiety when taking a shower or bath.
 I have to have a window cracked open or a small fan on,” another member offered.

-An oxygen concentrator pulls oxygen from the air and filters out nitrogen.
+An oxygen concentrator pulls oxygen from the air and filters out nitrogen so your body receives higher oxygen levels.
 These devices are available only by prescription for certain types of lung diseases, such as pulmonary hypertension and chronic obstructive pulmonary disease (COPD).

-Researchers recommend that people with PAH discuss their travel plans with their doctor well in advance.
-It’s important to get medical advice before flying, particularly if you need supplemental oxygen or use a pump for medication.
+Researchers recommend people with PAH discuss their travel plans with their doctor well in advance.
+It’s particularly important to get medical advice before flying with pulmonary hypertension if you need supplemental oxygen or use a pump for medication, as blood pressure and flying can present unique challenges for people with PAH.

 “Fluid gain is our worst nightmare!
 Read your labels!
 Sodium is in everything!
 Try to keep your feet elevated when you sit down.
 If you have support stockings, wear them during the day when you’re up,” stressed one member.